UNIZAR-30249-2016-SmartCampUZ/smartCampUZ/README.md

 spring.datasource.password=smartpass
 ```

-In order to check that everything is working well, you can execute the commands `gradle build` or `gradle check`.
+In order to check that everything is working correctly, you can execute the commands `gradle build` or `gradle check`.

 ## Build & Run